Thomas Elmer Braniff: Death

 On Sunday, January 10, 1954, Thomas Elmer Braniff was killed in a private plane crash in Louisiana.
-Tom Braniff, along with nine other noted businessmen from Texas and Louisiana, were on a duck hunting trip sponsored by United Gas Company.
-The duck hunting trip was conducted near Grand Chernier, Louisiana.
-The group was traveling aboard a Grumman Mallard twin engine aircraft and encountered severe icing while the return trip home from Grand Chernier.
-The pilot, Bobby Huddleston, who was employed by United Gas, tried desperately to save the aircraft but was unable to maintain altitude due to the fast accumulating ice on the wings and fuselage.
+Tom Braniff, along with nine other noted businessmen from Texas and Louisiana, were on a duck hunting trip sponsored by United Gas Corporation.
+The hunting trip was conducted near Grand Chenier, Louisiana.
+The group was traveling aboard a Grumman Mallard twin-engine aircraft and encountered severe icing while on the return trip home from Grand Chenier.
+The pilot, Bobby Huddleston, who was employed by United Gas, tried desperately to save the aircraft but was unable to maintain altitude due to the fast-accumulating ice on the wings and fuselage.
 Huddleston radioed that he was going to try to make it to Shreveport, Louisiana, just across the Texas border in Northern Louisiana.

 The flight was operating near sundown which made visibility even worse coupled with the icy conditions.
-A fast moving cold front had pushed the icing conditions much further South than had been expected.
+A fast-moving cold front had pushed the icing conditions much further south than had been expected.
 The pilot instructed the co-pilot to radio Shreveport that they would try to land the aircraft at nearby Wallace Lake.
 The aircraft had accumulated too much ice to make Shreveport.
-At 5:50 PM the Grumman Mallard carrying Thomas Elmer Braniff crashed short of its intended emergency landing spot, into the wooden cabins of a fishing camp that was located on the North Shore of Lake Wallace.
+At 5:50 PM the Grumman Mallard carrying Thomas Elmer Braniff crashed short of its intended emergency landing spot, into the wooden cabins of a fishing camp that was located on the north shore of Wallace Lake.
 Braniff and the other occupants, the pilot and copilot were killed instantly.
 Braniff was 70.

 A large Mass was conducted at the Sacred Heart Cathedral in Dallas, Texas, at 10:00AM on January 13, 1954.
 Over 1100 people crowded into the cathedral to pay respects to the Braniff CEO.
 Braniff was interred at Calvary Hill Cemetery in Dallas, Texas.
 He was preceded in death by his only son, Thurman Braniff in 1938, and his only eldest daughter Jeanne Braniff Terrell in 1948.
 Thurman ironically died in a training airplane crash in Oklahoma City.
 Jeanne Braniff died during childbirth.
-Tom Braniff's death was quickly followed by his brother, Paul Revere Braniff, of bone cancer in June, 1954.
+Tom Braniff's death was quickly followed by that of his brother, Paul Revere Braniff, of bone cancer in June 1954.
 Tom Braniff's wife Bess Braniff died quietly in her sleep on August 23, 1954.
 She was buried next to her husband at Calvary Hill Cemetery.

 Probate of will

 Thomas Elmer Braniff's Last Will and Testament was filed for probate in Dallas County Probate Court on January 16, 1954.
 In the will Braniff left Braniff stock to his wife and other family members.
 He left the remainder of his Braniff stock to key executives of Braniff Airways, with the remainder going to the Blakely Braniff Foundation.
-He also left special bequeaths to employees at the Braniff Building in Oklahoma City and E.E.
+He also left special bequests to employees at the Braniff Building in Oklahoma City and E.E.
 Doggett of Oklahoma City, Oklahoma, who was in the insurance business with Braniff for over thirty years.